LisaHackett97/MS1-Dog-Daycare/README.md

 * HTML5 - Programming language for structuring the site.
 * CSS3- Style sheet programming language
-* [Bootstrap] (https://getbootstrap.com/docs/4.5/getting-started/introduction/) Use as a framework for layout and responsiveness.
+* [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) Use as a framework for layout and responsiveness.
-* [Font Awesome] (https://fontawesome.com/) -used to provide icons across the site.
+* [Font Awesome](https://fontawesome.com/) -used to provide icons across the site.
-* [Google fonts:] (https://fonts.google.com/) -used to select and provide typography.
+* [Google fonts](https://fonts.google.com/) -used to select and provide typography.
-* [Github] (https://github.com/)-  software hosting platform to keep project in a remote location
+* [Github](https://github.com/)-  software hosting platform to keep project in a remote location
-* [Gitpod] (https://gitpod.io/) - a development hosting platform
+* [Gitpod](https://gitpod.io/) - a development hosting platform
 * Git - used for version-control.
-* [balsamiq] (https://balsamiq.com/) - used to build wireframes.
+* [Balsamiq](https://balsamiq.com/) - used to build wireframes.
 Downloaded software to use.
 * Chrome Dev Tools - used to view responsiveness and layout as site was being developed.
 I found this very useful when developing the site, as it aided my learning throughout the project.
-* [Image optimizer] (http://www.imageoptimizer.net/Home.aspx) -used to optimize size of images used on the site
+* [Image optimizer](http://www.imageoptimizer.net/Home.aspx) -used to optimize size of images used on the site
-* [Tinypng] (https://tinypng.com/) - used to optimize size of images used on the site
+* [Tinypng](https://tinypng.com/) - used to optimize size of images used on the site

 # Testing